INSTRUMENTATION MAKES UP FOR GENIUS

 Timing reduction can be the only response to knock as the detonation needs to be eliminated on the next rotor face.
 Rotor faces could be spinning by the spark plug at 40 to 60 per second.
 Obviously cutting boost or fuel, both of which take seconds, won't get it done.
 Timing is electric which moves at the speed of light.

 Simply put, if you don't have a 21st century ECU that includes an active windowed qualified knock system with a single turbo setup or if you do and don't have it set to take action you will be calling your engine builder.

 Apex seals have improved over the years so generally you may not break an apex seal if you encounter knock.
-Newer design (more malleable) apex seals such as Goopy, E & J, Rotary Engine or RXParts generally won't break.
+Newer design (more malleable) apex seals such as Goopy, E & J, Rotary Engine, I-Seals or RXParts generally won't break.
 O E apex seals, properly designed (of course) by Mazda for 215 rwhp or Atkins (too brittle) generally will break.
 Broken apex seals generally take out a rotor, rotor housing and the turbine wheel.

 This leaves corner seal springs as the weakest link in the chain.
 Flattened springs won’t wreck your motor but you can expect to lose 30% of your compression.
 Your engine will have to come apart.

 Check out these corner seal springs that came out of one of my customer motors running at about 400 RWHP.
 While my customer had installed an AI system he hadn’t quite gotten it up and running… oops.
 Corner seal springs should be .18 inches free height..